Guides

 • Resets the safety timer countdown

-• Optionally captures your current GPS location (requires a mobile signal)
+• Automatically captures your current GPS location if signal is available

-When you are safely back, tap Complete in the control panel.
+When you are safely back, tap Finish trip in the control panel.
 This:

 • Marks the trip as completed